hse-scila/EyeFeatures/README.md

 ## Installation

-1. It is recommended to install package in separate python environment.
-In conda you can create it with `conda create -n <name_of_environment>`
+It is recommended to install package in separate python environment: (If you want to install it to base environment, ingore steps 1-2)
+1. In conda you can create it with `conda create -n <name_of_environment>`
 2. To activate environment write `conda activate <name_of_environment>`.
 In order to make it visible in jupyter write `pip install ipykernel` and  `python -m ipykernel install --user --name <name_of_environment> --display-name "<name_of_environment>`

 By default eyefeatures is installed without `deep` module: